What is the Young SDG Innovators Programme?

 How can my company ensure the protection of our intellectual property if we take part in the programme?

 While the programme is designed to facilitate cross-pollination of knowledge, new skills and ideas across project teams, we recognize the importance for companies to safeguard proprietary information and ideas.
-Companies may wish to have all programme participants sign a non-disclosure agreement (NDA) to cover any intellectual property being used or discussed as part of the programme.
-Should your company require NDAs to be signed, please inform your Global Compact Local Network in advance.
-It is the responsibility of your company to ensure that all NDAs are signed by the relevant parties.
-As supporting participants, Mentors and Experts will be required to sign confidentiality agreements to take part in the programme.
+As part of the application process, we require the Innovators and Mentors to sign a non-disclosure agreement (NDA) to cover any intellectual property being used or discussed as part of the programme.

 Is there an extra cost for my company to participate?